GeoModelLab/seaman/README.md

 ---

 ## License
-This project is licensed under the MIT License—see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License —see the [LICENSE](LICENSE) file for details.

 ---